Dravening/ks-installer/README.md

-# Install KubeSphere on Existing Kubernetes Cluster
+# Install d3os on Existing Kubernetes Cluster

 > English | [中文](README_zh.md)

-In addition to supporting deploying on VM and BM, KubeSphere also supports installing on cloud-hosted and on-premises existing Kubernetes clusters.
+In addition to supporting deploying on VM and BM, d3os also supports installing on cloud-hosted and on-premises existing Kubernetes clusters.

 ## Prerequisites

 > - Kubernetes Version: 1.17.x, 1.18.x, 1.19.x, 1.20.x;
 > - CPU > 1 Core, Memory > 2 G;
 > - An existing default Storage Class in your Kubernetes clusters.
-> - The CSR signing feature is activated in kube-apiserver when it is started with the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).
+> - The CSR signing feature is activated in kube-apiserver when it is started with the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters, see [RKE installation issue](https://github.com/d3os/d3os/issues/1925#issuecomment-591698309).

 1. Make sure your Kubernetes version is compatible by running `kubectl version` in your cluster node.
 The output looks as the following: